Diamante-Smith/Active-Directory/README.md

 <h1>Active Directory Deployment and Configuration </h1>

-<p>This project provides a comprehensive guide to deploying and configuring Active Directory on a designated Domain Controller (DC-1) virtual machine.
+This project provides a comprehensive guide to deploying and configuring Active Directory on a designated Domain Controller (DC-1) virtual machine.
 It includes steps to install Active Directory, promote the server to a Domain Controller, create user accounts, and join a client machine (Client-1) to the domain.
 The tutorial also covers configuring Remote Desktop access for non-administrative users, ensuring a secure and functional Active Directory environment within Azure.